AUBGTheHUB/monolith/docs/how-to/DEPLOYMENT.md

 3. Check if the correct version has been deployed on DEV
 4. When you finish set the versions back to `latest`

-**IMPORTANT!!!** `latest` means the latest published version in the artifactory registry, so please check which in the last commit deployed commit on `main`.
+**IMPORTANT!!!** `latest` means the latest published version in the artifactory registry, so please check which is the last commit deployed on `main`.